gvwilson/fiction/iffy/index.md

 "Is there something we could help you with?"

 "Just some advice, ma'am, if you've any of that for sale?"
-His twanging accent sounded Canadian to Iffy, though the only Canadians she had ever heard had been preaching in the market or villains in stories.
+His twanging accent sounded American to Iffy, though the only Americans she had ever heard had been preaching in the market or villains in stories.

 "Advice is always free here," Little Mrs. Sandhu simpered, wiping her hands on her apron.
 Big Mrs. Sandhu looked sidelong at Iffy and rolled her eyes.
-Iffy bit back a laugh---Little Mrs. Sandhu's flirting was as famous in Halley as her smuggled vegetables.
+Iffy bit back a laugh—Little Mrs. Sandhu's flirting was as famous in Halley as her smuggled vegetables.

 "Thank you," the square man said.